Should you choose GoGet, regular car hire, or neighbourhood car share for your next trip?

 What we haven’t mentioned

-Because there are over 1,000 cars all over Sydney, Melbourne and Brisbane, there are Car Next Door cars literally around the corner from you so you don’t need to make lengthy plans to go and get your car.
-This is a big one for those short trips.
+Because there are over 1,500 cars all over Sydney, Melbourne, Brisbane and the Gold Coast, there are Car Next Door cars right around the corner so there's no need to make lengthy plans to go and get your car.

 If you care about what kind of car you’re seen in, or just like to drive something fun or quirky, then there is a huge range of cars from Mini Coopers to Mercedes Benz (prices vary of course).